Is the stress of your divorce starting to get to you, making you feel irritable, tense, and overwhelmed?

 While you may not think that you have the time, try to squeeze in some exercise.
 Take a walk and enjoy the scenery.
 It will boost your mood, energize you, and use up some of the stress hormones running through your body.

 Deep breathing exercises can also give you immediate relief.
 Inhale slowly, expanding your belly to fill your entire chest cavity.
 Then exhale slowly and completely.
 After four or five breaths, you’ll feel more relaxed.
+Here is an additional breathing exercise for coping with divorce stress that can help reset your frazzled nervous system.

 Yoga is also another method to aid relaxation and ease stress.
 Buy a tape and learn how, or join a class and make new friends.